 (3) Project Magnitude.
 The magnitude of this project is determined as low.
-While the hydrology of the study area is considered complex, the project is not particularly complex and involves flood risk reduction measures along with restoration of wetland and aquatic habitat through the implementation of standard concepts.
+While the hydrology of the study area is considered complex, the project is not particularly complex and involves restoration of wetland and aquatic habitat through the implementation of standard concepts.
 The project will likely have positive long-term cumulative effects.

 (4) Project Risk.
 This project is considered low risk overall.
 The potential for failure is considered to be low.
-Stream modifications for flood risk management and restoration of wetland areas are straightforward concepts with numerous successful applications.
+Restoration of wetland areas is a straightforward concept with numerous successful applications.
 The potential for controversy regarding project implementation is low because the recommended plan will take into account the public concerns.
 A socioeconomic analysis will be prepared and at least one public meeting will be held.
 The uncertainty of success of the project is low because the methods used for evaluating the project are standard.
 The ecosystem has not reached an irreversible state so it is likely that a restoration effort of the magnitude proposed will be successful.